-SkyDome Portable Planetarium
+SkyDome Portable Planetarium (20-30 minutes)

-Stories in the Stars: Grade 2-4 For students grades 2-4 their visit to the SkyDome focuses on the “Stories in the Stars”.
-Students learn how ancient cultures created pictures and stories in the sky that we call constellations.
-They’ll hear some of the fun stories told by our ancestors and what they tell us about the sky.
+For our youngest visitors to the SkyDome the focus is on the “Stories in the Stars”.
+Students learn how ancient cultures played ‘connect-the-dots’ with the stars to create the pictures and stories we call constellations.
+We put up the picture outlines of the constellations in the sky for them to see and share some of the fun stories told by our ancestors and what they tell us about the sky.

 Students will learn about the current night sky, including how to find the planets and a review of the brighter constellations.
 Students will then learn about the life cycle of stars and where they can find examples of each stage of a stars life in the sky.

 All programs are taught by a live instructor.

-Astronomy Night Program:
+Math / Science Night Programs or Astronomy Night Program: